 So why should fans then?

 Okay, fine.
 But in some sense, getting nominated into the Rock and Roll Hall of Fame is validation, recognition that what an artist has done means something in the grand scheme of things.
 I think with that in mind, Phish definitely deserves to be there.
-As someone pointed out on Twitter today, “they are routinely on the highest-grossing tour list, they’re masters of industry/musical innovation, they pioneered online downloads AND the modern festival.”
+As someone pointed out on Twitter in 2022, “they are routinely on the highest-grossing tour list, they’re masters of industry/musical innovation, they pioneered online downloads AND the modern festival.”
 And when they appeared on the cover of Rolling Stone in 1998, they called the band “the most important band of the ’90s.”
 The 90s!
 So much happened in music during that decade that to call them the most important band of the decade is in the words of Andy Samberg playing Nic Cage, “high praise.”

 You can make a case for them getting in based on their influence on the live music side of the ledger, but I think where the argument hits a wall is when you look at their albums.

 Of their fifteen studio albums, only six have managed to go Gold.
 Three of them have cracked the top ten with Billy Breathes and Fuego reaching number seven and The Story of the Ghost reaching number eight.
 They’ve done a little better with songs.
 Both “Heavy Things” and “The Connection” reached number two on Billboard’s Adult Alternative Airplay chart.
 However, the last song they had to make any noise on that chart was “Breath and Burning,” which made it to 23 in 2016.
 They’re not exactly tearing up the charts and truth be told, it might not even be a song that the majority of Phish fans like.

 So what’s your point?